 Our priority is to provide reliable, quality drinking water service for customers.
 The source of supply is an important part of that mission.
 We work to understand and reduce potential risks to your drinking water supply.
-We have developed a Source Water Protection Plan under the Pennsylvania Source Water Protection Technical Assistance Program (SWPTAP).
+The PAW Brownsville System has a Source Water Protection Plan developed under the Pennsylvania Source Water Protection Technical Assistance Program (SWPTAP).
 This is a voluntary program to identify and address potential threats to drinking water supplies.
 Stakeholder involvement is an important part of the program.
 We partner with DEP to host annual meetings to review progress on the plan with stakeholders.
 We also welcome input on the plan or local water supplies through our online feedback form.